HellperKK/hyperstory/README.md

 ## code functionnnalities

-You have acces to a global constant `$state` of which you can mutate the properties to trigger some reactivity in the game.
+You have acces to a global constant `$` of which you can mutate the properties to trigger some reactivity in the game.
-You can alose use two function to react to the changes made to `$state`:
+You can alose use two function to react to the changes made to `$`:

 ### addSignal(dependencies, callback)